OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:59

 > I reflected on my ways
-> And turned my feet to Your testimonies.
+> And turned my steps to Your testimonies.

 ## Psalm 119:60

 > I hurried and did not delay
-> To keep Your commandments.
+> To follow Your commandments.

 ## Psalm 119:61

-> The snares of the wicked have surrounded me,
+> The traps of the wicked have surrounded me,
 > But I have not forgotten Your Law.

 ## Psalm 119:62